gvwilson/sensibleadventures/cloudherd/new.md

 was his quiet smile.

-She nodded, squeezed his hand back, and closed her eyes again.  *Come now,* she told the cloud calf, not letting a single speck of doubt into her thoughts.
+She nodded, squeezed his hand back, and closed her eyes again.  *Come now,* she told the cloud bull, not letting a single speck of doubt into her thoughts.
 She wasn't asking.
 She wasn't even ordering.
 She was just stating a fact.
 He was going to come to them, and he was going to do it right now.
 There wasn't an "or else" because there